Tallulah, Louisiana: Post-Civil War to 1942

-After the war, many freedmen from the plantations stayed in the parish, often working as sharecroppers.
+After the American Civil War, many freedmen from the plantations stayed in the parish, often working as sharecroppers.
 In the late 19th century, Italian immigrants settled in Louisiana, most in New Orleans but some in outlying parishes such as Madison.
 Some served as migrant workers on cotton or sugar cane plantations, in the north or south of the state, respectively.
 The immigrants were primarily from Sicily.
-Starting as farm workers, some banded together to establish small stores, such as groceries in county seats and other trading towns.
+Starting as farm workers, some banded together to establish small stores, such as groceries in parish seats and other trading towns.

-By 1899 five Sicilians were doing a good business in Tallulah, with four small stores devoted to fruit, vegetables and poultry.
+By 1899, five Sicilians were doing business in Tallulah, with four small stores devoted to fruit, vegetables and poultry.
 All but one of the men were relatives.
 Whites attacked the Sicilians because of economic competition.
 They had also been criticized for failing to comply with Jim Crow rules: if they had black customers waiting, they made new white customers wait their turn rather than giving the whites preference, as was the custom.
 On July 20, 1899, a mob of white residents of Tallulah lynched the five Sicilians from Cefalù.
 Two other Italians who lived in nearby Milliken's Bend fled the area for their safety.
 The Italians were still citizens (nationals) of Italy, and their government protested strongly to the United States government about each lynching murder.
 The US government said that the states had to prosecute such killings.
 As was typical in this period of frequent lynchings of black US citizens, none of the white lynch mob was prosecuted.

 The city developed through the early 20th century and had a growing population, as people came in from rural areas to work in the lumber mills and timber processing.
 Because it was the center of a major agricultural area, Tallulah became the site of the Louisiana Delta Fair, held annually in October through the first half of the 20th century.
 It featured exhibits from Madison, East Carroll, and Tensas parishes.
 Later in the century, the fair was phased out.